mido/mido/README.rst

 <http://sourceforge.net/p/portmedia/wiki/portmidi/>`_ installed on
 your system.
 The PortMidi library is loaded on demand, so you can use the parser and messages without it.

+Experimental support for RtMidi is available in the `<extras/rtmido.py>`_.
+This module is also a good example of how to write new port types.

 Installing
 -----------